-Co-Applicants

-Please note that it is mandatory to include at least one named Co-Applicant who is an early career researcher and based in Brazil, Egypt, Indonesia, Jordan, Kenya, Malaysia, Philippines, South Africa, Turkey, Thailand, Vietnam and/or Least Developed Countries.

-Please detail the title, name, employing institution, nationality, discipline, PhD confirmation and early career researcher status of any co-applicant(s) on the project.
+Co-Applicants Please note that it is mandatory to include at least one named Co-Applicant who is based in Brazil, Egypt, Indonesia, Jordan, Kenya, Malaysia, Philippines, South Africa, Turkey, Thailand, Vietnam and/or Least Developed Countries if the Principal investigator is based in the UK or at least one named Co-Applicant who is based in the UK if the Principal Investigator is based in Brazil, Egypt, Indonesia, Jordan, Kenya, Malaysia, Philippines, South Africa, Turkey, Thailand, Vietnam and/or Least Developed Countries.
+Please detail the title, name, employing institution, nationality, discipline, and PhD confirmation of any co-applicant(s) on the project.
 You may include up to six co-applicants.

-Please use the text box to provide brief details as to how the project's Co-Applicant(s), where relevant, meet the early career eligibility requirement.

 Co-Applicants must be of postdoctoral or above status (or have equivalent research experience).
 If the Co-Applicant has a PhD, please include the date it was awarded.
-If the Co-Applicant does not have a PhD, it is strongly recommended that you get in touch with British Academy staff at international challenges@thebritishacademy.ac.uk to check their eligibility before submitting the application form.

-Please note that only UK-based Co-Applicants would be able to take over the leadership of a project should the PI not be able to continue in this role.

-Other participants in a project, whose involvement does not equate to being a 'coapplicant', should be named in the relevant section ('Team Members and Other Participants') in the Research Proposal section.

-Co-Applicant ECR Eligibility

-It is a requirement that each project must include at least one early career researcher who is based in Brazil, Egypt, Indonesia, Jordan, Kenya, Malaysia, Philippines, South Africa, Turkey, Thailand, Vietnam and/or Least Developed Countries.
-Please use the text box to provide brief details as to how the project's Co-Applicant(s), where relevant, meet this early career eligibility requirement - for example, by providing information relating to any career breaks or other circumstances which would allow them to meet the eligibility criteria.
-(250 words)
+If the Co-Applicant does not have a PhD, it is strongly recommended that you get in touch with British Academy staff at internationalchallenges@thebritishacademy.ac.uk to check their eligibility before submitting the application form.
+Please confirm that each Co-I's current position is either permanent or will extend beyond the lifetime of the award.
+Other participants in a project, whose involvement does not equate to being a 'co-applicant', should be named in the relevant section ('Team Members and Other Participants') in the Research Proposal section.
+Personal Statement If you selected 'No' for 'Co-Applicant PhD Confirmation' and/or 'Co-Applicant Permanent Position', please explain how you meet the terms of eligibility for these grants.
+If you are an established scholar with relevant equivalent experience, but no doctorate, indicate below why you should be eligible for consideration.
+If your post is not permanent, please explain how you meet the terms of eligibility for these grants.
+Please include the start date of your present position, and if on a fixed term contract, please enter the expected end date of your current position.
+(500 words)

-PAGE 5: EQUALITY, DIVERSITY AND INCLUSION
+PAGE 6: EQUALITY, DIVERSITY AND INCLUSION